Craftit7/Quizizz-cheat-2021/README.md

 You need to run the script each time you join a new quiz, If you want to have it easy to access, [install my extension](https://raw.githubusercontent.com/TeamRazen/Quizizz-cheat-2021/main/Quizizz%20Solver.zip)!
 (Free of ads and free to use)

+##It works on Multi-Choice and Normal Choice.
+On Practice Mode and On Live Mode.

 ## Steps